Ahyeonn/Story-Telling/README.md

 Since I am a beginner to Python, I faced several problems on how to apply my functions to display my game the specific way I wanted such as how to use the While Loop, For Loop, and If Else Statement properly.

 ## How I Solved My Problems
-I was able to solve my problems by debugging my code at a test.py that I created, searching for solutions from the class powerpoints, and trying the traceback method to solve the problems one by one.
+I was able to solve my problems by debugging my code at a test.py that I created, searching for solutions from the class powerpoints, and trying the traceback method to solve the problems one by one